-Lydia Hooper is a strategic collaborator and communications consultant.
-She has partnered with more than 50 organizations to help them communicate about complex information and collective impact.
+Lydia Hooper is a socially and civically engaged artist, designer, writer, and collaborator.
+She has partnered with more than 50 organizations and networks, helping them communicate about complex information and collective impact.
 Lydia founded and co-leads Denver Data Communicators, a local cross-disciplinary professional network.

-Lydia is a recipient of Colorado Creative Industries’ 2016 Career Advancement Award.
-In 2013, she was recognized at the National Conference on Citizenship for leading a cross-disciplinary team to win bronze in the national Civic Data Challenge.
+In 2013, Lydia was recognized at the National Conference on Citizenship for leading a cross-disciplinary team to win bronze in the national Civic Data Challenge.
 Lydia graduated summa cum laude with an interdisciplinary B.A. from the University of Colorado-Denver.

 For as long as I can remember, I've been making things.
 Drawings, lists, charts, stories...
 The only thing I've liked as much as making is learning.
 I’ve never shied away from diving into challenging (or, as some consider them, “boring”) concepts and equations.
 Yet as a child, I discovered that creating things challenges not just my thinking, but my way of thinking.
 It is a powerful key that continues to unlock doors for me.